ubihazard/ddr5-spd-recovery/README.md

   EXPO CRC: 0x9fe2 (0x9fe2)
 ```

-Once you are done working with your RAM SPD, reboot your system and change the `SPD Write Disable` BIOS option back to `True` (or whatever is an equivalent in you case, with the same meaning), save changes and reboot again.
+Once you are done working with RAM SPD, reboot the system and change the `SPD Write Disable` BIOS option back to `True` (or whatever is an equivalent in your case, with the same meaning), save changes and reboot again.

 ![TEAMGROUP T-Create Expert reanimation](.repo/ccdc72278f806fc9.webp)